-I had a friend who lived in Pomona who always insisted it was a half-hour drive from Downtown L.A..
-Unless your last name is Earnhardt, I doubt you can pull that off.
-Still, it isn’t that far - a straight shot out on the 10 for most of us.
+The L.A.
+County is a straight shot out on the 10 Freeway for most visitors.
 If you’re of a greener inclination, you can catch the Metro’s 310 bus line from Union Station, which typically takes about an hour each way.

 Metrolink San Bernardino is offering Saturday and Sunday service to the L.A.
 County Fair.
 All trains will stop at the Fairplex station beginning at 9:30 a.m. (except for Train 351, 352 and 353).
 From there you will catch a free shuttle to the Yellow Gate to begin your day of fun.
 Metrolink is offering an additional train service back to Union Station, departing the Fairplex station at 8:30 p.m. on Saturday and Sunday so you can stay for dinner and last-minute shopping.